 Matutes Scoring

 The Matutes score is an evaluation system used in analyzing chronic B-cell neoplasms.
-It assigns a point for the presence of CD5, CD23, weak surface immunoglobulin expression (IgS: kappa or lambda), and absent or weak FMC7 expression.
+It assigns one point for the presence of CD5, CD23, weak surface immunoglobulin expression (IgS: kappa or lambda), and absent or weak FMC7 expression.

 Statistical Analysis